-The complainant should notify the provost or division chair, the dean(s), or director of employee relations immediately if the corrective action does not end the harassment, or if any retaliatory action occurs.
+The complainant should notify the provost or division chair, the dean, associate deans, or director of EOD if the corrective action does not end the harassment, or if any retaliatory action occurs.
 In such cases, the complainant has the right to file another complaint.